-The 2018 Charity ProjectsHere are the amazing projects that you can support this year through the Uganda Marathon.
+The 2018/19 Charity ProjectsHere are the amazing projects that you can support this year through the Uganda Marathon.
 Each one is locally organized and community-owned.
-You can help these people directly - and then meet them to see the legacy that you've left!
+You can help these people directly - and then meet them in person to see the legacy that you've created!

-We are extremely excited to present to you the 15 projects that will be supported by the 2018 Uganda Marathon runners.
+Here are the 15 projects that you can support by participating in the 2018 & 2019 Uganda Marathon events:

 Regina and Tony, the founders of Lwannunda Childcare foundation.
 Standing in front of the first classroom together with a pupil.